vignesh-0002/Devops-2024/How to do well in an interview.md

 unprepared and not confident in the interview
 + Leading to us not doing well in the interview

-## Why not consider a process that.
+## Why not consider a process that:
 + CAN PROVIDE ENOUGH TIME to prepare well
 + Helps you PREAPRE WHAT WILL BE ASKED
 + Helps you PERFORM CONFIDENTLY in the interview